cheredia19/all-sog-medals/README.md

 ## St. Louis 1904

-The **1904 St. Louis Olympic Games** were held in St. Louis, United States, between July 1 and November 23, 1904.
+The **1904 St. Louis Olympic Games** were held between July 1 and November 23, 1904.
 Six hundred and fifty-one athletes (only six women) from 12 countries participated, competing in 16 Olympic sports.

 These games were part of the 1904 St. Louis World's Fair.
 The organizers spread the sporting events over more than four months, just like in the previous edition.